Scott River Action Plan Implementation Strategy and On-ground Action

-This project will see an Implementation strategy for the 2020 Scott River Action Plan (SRAP) developed and subsequent on-ground action undertaken as a result.
+This project saw an Implementation strategy for the 2020 Scott River Action Plan (SRAP) developed and subsequent on-ground action undertaken as a result.

 This 3-year project commenced in 2021 and has 6 key focus areas: